y1n0/online-birds/README.md

 ## Run in Docker

-Make sure ports 3000 and 8080 are free then run `docker-compose up`
+Make sure ports 3000 and 8080 are free, run `docker-compose up`, then navigate to http://localhost:8080.

 ## Run without Docker